-We recommend starting the GWTeach program as soon as possible, but it is possible to complete the GWTeach program as late as signing up for courses for the second semester of your sophomore year.
+We recommend starting the GWTeach program as soon as possible, but it is possible to complete the GWTeach program as late as signing up for courses during your junior year.
 See the course listing for more details on what courses must be taken, and when courses are offered.

 Yes!
-GWTeach works in collaboration with the Nashman center so every hour you spend teaching in the field counts towards service hours.
+GWTeach works in collaboration with the Nashman Center, so every hour you spend teaching in the field (and preparing to teach) counts towards service hours.

-No, you do not have to have any teaching experience, and will learn everything you need to know to be prepared in a classroom in the GWTeach courses.
+No, you do not need to have any teaching experience, and will learn everything you need to know to be prepared in a classroom in the GWTeach courses.

 Fieldwork requires background check/fingerprinting and current TB test.
 A TB test (or PPD test) can be done at Colonial Health during walk-in hours on Tuesday, Wednesday, or Friday, and must be read 48-72 hours after this visit.
 Without Student Health Insurance Plan (SHIP) a TB test will cost $20 and with SHIP the cost will be $0.
-More information on the DCPS background check will be given in your GWTeach classes
+The cost of the TB test is also typically covered by the Nashman Center or it can be done with your primary care physician.
+More information on these requirements and the DCPS background check will be given in your GWTeach classes.

-The first two GWTeach classes (Step 1 and Step 2) are each 1 credit courses that can easily fit into your schedule.
-Should either of these courses push you over your 18 credit hour limit, GWTeach will cover the cost of the 18th credit for you!
-You can talk to a GWTeach advisor or your general academic advisor to find out how to fit all the GWTeach classes into your schedule during your undergraduate career.
+The first two GWTeach classes (Step 1 and Step 2) are designed as 1 and 2 credit classes in order to easily fit into your schedule.
+If you want to check out the program, but are over the credit hour limit, talk to a GWTeach advisor about available scholarships to cover this cost.
+We recommend that you talk to a GWTeach advisor or your general academic advisor to find out how to fit all the GWTeach classes into your schedule during your undergraduate career.